 The information contained in this preliminary report is released in accordance with section 25 of the Transport Safety Investigation Act 2003 and is derived from the initial investigation of the occurrence.
 Readers are cautioned that new evidence will become available as the investigation progresses that will enhance the ATSB's understanding of the accident as outlined in this update.
 As such, no analysis or findings are included.

-|Date:||06 August 2019||Investigation status:||Active|
+|Date:||06 August 2019||Investigation status:||Completed|

 |Time:||1127 EST||Investigation level:||Defined - click for an explanation of investigation levels|

-|Location:||9 km north east of Braidwood||Investigation phase:||Final report: Drafting|
+|Location:||9 km north-east of Braidwood||Investigation phase:||Final report: Dissemination|

 |State:||New South Wales||Occurrence type:||Collision with terrain|

-|Report status:||Pending||Highest injury level:||Fatal|
+|Report status:||Final||Highest injury level:||Fatal|